Gloucester Tree: As a fire-lookout tree

-Closure
+Maintenance works

 In 2023, maintenance work on the Gloucester Tree was carried out to improve the tree's safety.
 The work included repegging so the public could climb up to 42 m, although the tree remains closed due to work being needed on the tree's top and upper platform.
 Along with the Bicentennial Tree, it has been closed since November 2023.
 However, the area around the tree is still open to the public.
 The possibility of a permanent end to climbing the tree has not been ruled out by the Department of Biodiversity, Conservation and Attractions, but regional manager Tim Foley has said that it was something they were not keen to see.
 This was opposed by Louise Kingston, the Nationals MP for the South West Region, who called it "unacceptable" for the trees to be closed ahead of the summer tourist season.
 According to the Australian Broadcasting Corporation (ABC), there were fears among business owners that tourists would skip or spend less time in Pemberton due to the tree's closure.

+In July 2026, the tree climb reopened with climbs restricted to 37 m where a new viewing platform was constructed.